curi0sity-sys/mattijs.id/README.md

   <li>Hetzner cloud instance to trigger the tekton with a public ip address en een ssh public key to automatically setup the following on any ssh server.
 In this case, a hetzner auctioned server I'll provide.<br/>
   Script to do this can be pulled from this github repo so we have it centralized</li>
   <li>Tekton script to have one command to update the entire infrastructure.
 With automatic rollback to the latest working version if it fails.</li>
+  <li>Short term, and my first move: Compiler project in traefik and a docker-compose on 1 hetzner server</li>
-  <li>We need to partially rewrite the compiler project at some point when the load becomes too much: It needs to support k8s and sticky sessions, I want the needed amount of hetzner servers to handle the load of a kubernetes setup and the 2 applications.
-I can point you to the book I used for the original project, and the front end is already done.
-The backend has a working set of API calls to show you what I did.
-On the bright side: 1 version of the application can already host a lot but that only needs to happen in about 5 years in terms of scalability.
-So a docker-compose on 1 hetzner server is fine for now</li>
+  <li>The compiler project: It needs to support k8s and sticky sessions, I want the needed amount of hetzner servers to handle the load of a kubernetes setup and the 2 applications.
+On the bright side: 1 version of the application can already host a lot but we need traefik to have a couple of frontends and more backends to handle the traffic and have sticky sessions to handle the proper file io for each frontend.
+All we need is about a 1:10 comparability since the Java side is heavier than the frontend which is just html and javascript in the end. </li>
 </ul>

 ## Infrastructure